 - The Stow Neighbourhood Centre Design Framework Adoption Statement (pdf)

-Applicants will however be required to consult with Essex County Council Highways on all highways matters.
+Applicants need to consult with Essex County Council Highways on all highways matters.

-In this regard, applicants should also have regard to the services and access chapter of the Essex Design Guide, which provides detailed highways design guidance, in addition to current best practice guidance, including Manual for Streets 1 and 2.
+You should also read the services and access chapter of the Essex Design Guide, which provides detailed highways design guidance, in addition to current best practice guidance, including a manual for streets 1 and 2.

 - Essex Parking Standards: Design and Good Practice - 2009 (pdf) remains adopted council policy on parking matters and should be read in conjunction with the relevant guidance and design principles contained in the Harlow Design Guide SPD.